Abhinayy27/booking_agent/README.md

 > **A Federated Agent Network for the Hospitality Industry**

-GoodFoods is not just a chatbot—it's a demonstration of an **Agent-to-Agent (A2A)** ecosystem.
+GoodFoods is not just a chatbot, it's a demonstration of an **Agent-to-Agent (A2A)** ecosystem.
 Built from scratch without frameworks like LangChain, it uses a central "Concierge" agent to orchestrate specialized agents (Search, Booking) via a custom JSON-RPC protocol.
 This architecture enables interoperability, scalable vertical expansion, and "smart" features like automatic conflict resolution.

 ---